-Line 7.
-Other Income
+Line 7-Other Income

 Enter any other taxable income not reported on lines 1 through 6, except net capital gain that is reported in Part II.
 List the type and amount of income on an attached schedule.
-If the RIC has only one item of other income, describe it in parentheses on line 7.
+If the fund has only one item of other income, describe it in parentheses on line 7.
 Examples of other income to report on line 7 are:

-- Any adjustment under section 481(a) required to be included in income during the current tax year due to a change in method of accounting. - Gross rents. - Recoveries of fees or expenses in settlement or litigation. - The amount of credit for alcohol used as fuel (determined without regard to the limitation based on tax) entered on Form 6478, Credit for Alcohol Used as Fuel. - Refunds of taxes deducted in prior years to the extent they reduced income subject to tax in the year deducted (see section 111).
+- Gross rents. - Recoveries of fees or expenses in settlement or litigation. - The amount of credit for alcohol used as fuel (determined without regard to the limitation based on tax) entered on Form 6478, Credit for Alcohol Used as Fuel. - Refunds of taxes deducted in prior years to the extent they reduced income subject to tax in the year deducted (see section 111).
 Do not offset current year taxes against tax refunds. - The amount of any deduction previously taken under section 179A that is subject to recapture.
-The RIC must recapture the benefit of any allowable deduction for qualified clean-fuel vehicle property (or clean-fuel vehicle refueling property), if, the property later ceases to qualify.
-See Regulations section 1.179A-1 for details. - Ordinary income from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B).
+The fund must recapture the benefit of any allowable deduction for qualified clean-fuel vehicle property (or clean-fuel vehicle refueling property), if, the property later ceases to qualify.
+See Regulations section 1.179A-1 for details. - Ordinary income from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B)).
+Do not offset ordinary losses against ordinary income.
+Instead, include the losses on line 22, Form 1120-RIC.
+Show the partnership's name, address and EIN on a separate statement attached to this return.
+If the amount entered is from more than one partnership, identify the amount from each partnership.